Derivator Six-Functor-Formalisms -- Construction II: The construction of proper derivator six-functor-formalisms

-is a lax right fibered multiderivator: The 1-fiberedness of $\EE''(I) \rightarrow \SSS^{\cor,0,\comp,\lax}(I)$ follows from Brown representability as in the plain case.
+is a lax right fibered multiderivator: The 1-fiberedness of $\EE^{\lax}(I) \rightarrow \SSS^{\cor,0,\comp,\lax}(I)$ was obtained in Proposition~\ref{PROPFIBRATIONLAX}.
 The second statement of (FDer0 right) --- which involves only opfibrations --- follows from Proposition~\ref{PROPCARTPROJCOLIMITS}.
 For 1-ary morphisms the pull-back is even computed point-wise which follows from the additional statement of Proposition~\ref{PROPCARTPROJCOLIMITS}.
-(FDer5 right) --- which (in the lax case) involves only relative right Kan extensions along fibrations --- follows from Lemma~\ref{COMMCARTPROJFIB}.
-The extension to $\Cat$ is constructed as in the plain case. \end{proof}
+(FDer5 right) --- which (in the lax case) involves only relative right Kan extensions along fibrations --- follows from Lemma~\ref{COMMCARTPROJFIB}. \end{proof}